Menuconfig: Advantages over earlier versions

 If the user is satisfied with a previous .config file, using make oldconfig uses this previous file to answer all questions that it can, only interactively presenting the new features.
 This is intended for a version upgrade, but may be appropriate at other times.

 make menuconfig is a light load on system resources unlike make xconfig (uses Qt as of version 2.6.31.1, formerly Tk) or make gconfig, which utilizes GTK+.
-It's possible to ignore most of the features with make config, and doing so makes it more likely that one will configure an incomplete or oversized kernel.
-It's recommended to start with the .config file included with Linux distribution, which makes it easier to configure a custom kernel.

-Better than editing the .config by hand, make menuconfig shows the descriptions of each feature (by pressing the "Help" button while on a menu option), and adds some (primitive in version 2.6.31.1) dependency checking.
-With make oldconfig, dependency checking can be done in one step, but requires the user to locate the features that were changed, by hand, to be sure that the needed ones are still enabled.
+Instead of editing the .config by hand, make menuconfig shows the descriptions of each feature (by pressing the "Help" button while on a menu option), and adds some (primitive in version 2.6.31.1) dependency checking.

-Practically, using both make menuconfig and make oldconfig, diff, (also cvs and a decent text editor) provides the most flexibility and most dependability.
-Configuring Linux is a significant labor, so users are strongly advised to make backups of it (i.e. cp /usr/src/linux*/.config ~/savemywork.config).

 The help information is distributed throughout the kernel source tree in the various files called Kconfig.

 Dependencies

 To use make menuconfig, Linux source is a requirement, a make tool, a C compiler, and the ncurses library.

-Key strokes

-Symbols

-To the left of the features is the setting (y, M, or empty) enclosed in two punctuation marks.

-Note that the supplied dependency information is primitive, it does not tell you the names of the dependant features.

-menuconfig in the kernel-build workflow

-The user is encouraged to read the Linux README, since there are also many other make targets (beyond modules_install and install).
-Each will configure the kernel, but with different features activated, or using a different interactive interface; such as tinyconfig or allyesconfig.